We commonly hear this from customers, neighbors and family members:

 “I replaced the blade on my lawn mower and now it won’t start,” or “I tipped over my lawn mower and now it doesn’t start.”

-It’s common for mowers to stop working when people tip them to replace blades or complete some other kind of maintenance.
+It’s common for mowers to stop working when people tip them over.
+We help you troubleshoot why your lawn mower won’t start after changing the blade or completing some other kind of maintenance.

-When that happens, there are usually three causes:
+When that happens, there are usually three causes why your tipped lawn mower won’t start:

 Possible cause 1: In some models, when you tip the mower, fuel can leak into the carbon in the cap, which restricts the venting of the fuel system.
 This can cause the engine not to start, or only run for a few minutes, then quit.

-POSSIBLE SOLUTION: Leave the cap to dry out or replace with a new cap.
+POSSIBLE SOLUTION: Leave the cap to dry out or replace it with a new lawn mower cap.

 POSSIBLE SOLUTION: Replace the air filter.